WIPO Training Seminar 2018

 Our speakers are senior executives working for member organisations of the British Copyright Council.
 They also include legal practitioners, academics and those working for specialist law firms and other companies and organisations with an interest in copyright and related rights.

-Participant Liaison: Sharon Smith, Administrative Assistant, British Copyright Council
+Participant Liaison: Sharon Smith, Office Administrator, British Copyright Council

 Who is the seminar for?